 You will benefit from employing SEO techniques in your writing.

 Despite the fact that SEO is dying thanks to smarter algorithms, tailored experiences, and the always increasing popularity of social media: it’s still worth knowing basic SEO practices and employing them in all of your online content.

 The first thing you need to do when writing SEO friendly content is to figure out the main point of the article, blog post, or page.

-The point of this blog post, for example, is to teach you how to write SEO friendly content so that you can get more hits on your webpages.
-More hits leads to more exposure leads to more money if you monetize properly.
+The point of this blog post, for example, is to teach you how to write SEO friendly content so that you can get more traffic on your webpages.
+More traffic leads to more exposure leads to more money if you sell your music.